Has Your Naturally Frizzy Hair Taken Over?

-High in essential fatty acids and loaded with antioxidants argan oil is one of my natural beauty staples.
+High in essential fatty acids and loaded with antioxidants, argan oil is one of my natural beauty staples.
 It seals the hair cuticle and protects against elements such as humidity.

 Small enough to penetrate strands, olive oil pulls in moisture to the hair shaft and promotes growth with high levels of vitamin E and antioxidants.
-And like sweet almond oil, it is a natural emollient with softening benefits to smooth frizzy hair according to the Journal of Cosmetic Science*.
+And like sweet almond oil, it is a natural emollient with softening benefits to smooth frizzy hair, according to the Journal of Cosmetic Science*.

-Brimming with vitamins A, B, C, and E avocado oil provides nourishment to hair.
+Brimming with vitamins A, B, C, and E, avocado oil provides nourishment to hair.
 This includes essential fatty acids and the ability to penetrate the hair shaft and combat frizzy hair.

 Also known as apricot seed oil, it is grown in northern areas of the U.S., Australia, and India.
-The oil extract from the kernel helps to keep the scalp moisturized and promotes hair growth due to the high content of Vitamin E (Barve and Dighe 2016).
+The oil extracted from the kernel helps keep the scalp moisturized and promotes hair growth due to the high content of Vitamin E (Barve and Dighe 2016).
 It has been shown to be an excellent remedy for damaged and chemically treated hair.
 Apricot oil makes hair soft and manageable.

 Natural Frizzy Hair Home Remedies, You Can Make Now

-While regular conditioning is helpful to tame frizzy hair there are far more remedies to not only smooth the outer layer of hair but repair it for healthy growth.
+While regular conditioning is helpful to tame frizzy hair, there are far more remedies to not only smooth the outer layer of hair but repair it for healthy growth.
 Applying any of the following frizzy hair DIY treatments can improve shine and make it more manageable.

 Almond Banana Hair Mask:

 Smooth and soften frizzy hair with an almond banana hair mask.
-Almond oil locks in moisture and banana soften the hair.
+Almond oil locks in moisture, and banana soften the hair.